padosoft/laravel-translation-manager/readme.md

 For example, `php artisan translations:export reminders` when you have 2 locales (en/nl), will write to `app/lang/en/reminders.php` and `app/lang/nl/reminders.php`

+To export packages translations you can set group as package::group

+    $ php artisan translations:export package::*

+For example, `php artisan translations:expor
 ### Clean command

 The clean command will search for all translation that are NULL and delete them, so your interface is a bit cleaner.
 Note: empty translations are never exported.